 Nomadic travel with minimal luggage is no longer the domain of the eighteen to twenty-somethings.
-There's a new culture springing up among travelers who are plugged in, internet savvy and light packers.
+There's a new culture springing up among travelers who are internet savvy, heavy travelers and light packers.

-The very best part of traditional backpacking is the nomadic freedom that it promotes - a freedom that just can't be achieved when you're accompanied by too much luggage.
+The very best part of traditional backpacking is the nomadic freedom that it promotes - a freedom that just can't be achieved when you're accompanied by too much luggage and a restrictive itinerary.

 The down side is a lack of privacy and sharing a bathroom with 10 strangers at hostels around the world.

 Flashpacking blends all of the best parts of backpacking with stellar accommodations at hotels and residences with internet access.

 It's backpacking but with a twist - of lime - in the margaritas served poolside at your hotel while you upload photos, check emails, update the blog or Skype family.

 The hotel room is not only a comfy bed and clean (and private) bathroom but a place to connect on the internet and recharge cameras, laptops, smart phones and the like.

 Although flashpacking is often referred to as "affluent backpacking" that isn't necessarily accurate.
 Flashpackers are just as likely to be traveling within a budget and often work out of their backpack.

 Access to technology, bandwidth and power are essential parts of the trip.

 The flashpackers backpack is roomy enough to hold all necessities including a laptop, charger, camera, e-reader and other electronics.